Peninsula Invitational

 DA's: Enjoy most flavors of disads, but generally dislike ones whose links are predicated on silly interpretations of fiat.

-T: Clearly explain what debate looks like under each interpretation and the implications of your impacts, as well as how your interpretation solves your impacts.
+T: Slow down and clearly explain what debate looks like under each interpretation and the implications of your impacts, as well as how your interpretation solves your impacts.
 I generally feel predictability and precision often guides the way I adjudicate these debates on a top level.
 What I should prioritize is certainly debatable

 Case: I find well-researched, dissections of the affirmative case to be the coolest things to judge and will reward the effort.